Archbold Area Schools

 Colleges & Universities

-Regular programming is offered for ages 2-adult in the Erie J. Sauder Community Room.
-The Community Room is also available by reservation for use by non-profit groups in the community.
+Programming is available for children year round.
+The Erie J. Sauder Community Room is also available by reservation for use by non-profit and for-profit groups in the community.

 The library is governed by a 7 member Board of Trustees consisting of persons from the community.
-The majority of the funding for the library comes from the state of Ohio (75%) and a local operating levy (20%).
+The majority of the funding for the library comes from the state of Ohio and a local operating levy.